scottrobertson/awesome-ynab/README.md

 - [Cryptonabber Offramp](https://github.com/jrh3k5/cryptonabber-offramp) A tool used to automate the tracking of converting cryptocurrencies from accounts into fiat accounts

+- [Splitwise for YNAB](https://www.splitwiseforynab.com) Sync shared expenses with your partner between YNAB and Splitwise

 ### Submit a Project

 To submit a project, please submit a pull request.